juju/docs/src/en/getting-started-jaas.md

 ## Create a model

-Press the green + button on the page to start building your [model][models].
+This empty canvas is where you can define your [model][models], by adding and relating applications from the Charm Store.
+Press the '+' symbol in the middle of the canvas to start.

-You will be shown a list of available charms and bundles with a description of each.
+You will see a list of available charms and bundles with a description of each.
 Select a [charm][charms] or [bundle][bundles] to learn more about it.

 When you have selected a charm or bundle (hint: to see how easy JAAS makes